pav1593/Note-Taker/README.md

-# 11 Express.js: Note Taker
+# Note Taker

-## Your Task
+## Description
+---

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+ Web application that can be used to write, delete and save notes.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
+## Usage
+---
+1. Open the Note Taker by clicking on the link to the notes page

+2. Existing notes are listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column.

+3. When you enter a new note title and the note’s text, a Save icon appears in the navigation at the top of the page and when clicked the new note is saved and appears in the left-hand column with the other existing notes.

+4. When you click on an existing note in the list in the left-hand column that note appears in the right-hand column.

+5. When you click on the Write icon in the navigation at the top of the page you are presented with empty fields to enter a new note title and the note’s text in the right-hand column.

+6. When you click on the Delete icon next to a existing note in the left-hand column then that note is deleted.

+## Technologies
+---
+This application uses Node.js, Express.js back and is deployed using Heroku.

+## Design Requirements
+---

-## User Story
+### User Story

 ```
 AS A small business owner